Contents

 Shark dives

-Great Whites at Gansabaii and Mosselbaiishark
+Great Whites at Gansabaii and Mosselbaii

 If you want to encounter Great Whites, Gansabaii and Mosselbaii are two good destinations.
 The most intense white shark season is April – September.
 These two dive spots are also frequented by other large marine creatures, including dolphins and Jackass penguins.